No-Spend Challenge Calculator

 You pick a period, usually a week or a month, and cut all non-essential spending.
 You still pay rent, groceries, and bills.
 You just stop buying everything else.

 It's not about going without.
 It's about seeing how much you actually spend on things you don't need.
 Most people are surprised.
+See what impulse spending is and how the Pause Layer interrupts impulse spending.

 How does a no-spend challenge save money?